 We rely on people’s generous donations to continue Eve's legacy of helping rural communities in the High Atlas Mountains of Morocco.
-Right now, these communities need our support more than ever due to the COVID-19 pandemic.

 Help us to continue serving our communities by making a donation on our GlobalGiving page:

-Make a transfer directly to EBF's charitable bank account – click here to request our bank details.
+You can make a transfer directly to EBF's charitable bank account – click here to request our bank details.
 Donations will be received into the EBF charity account in Morocco with Banque Populaire.
 100% of your donation will go directly to fund frontline programmes.

 GIve through Friends of EBF - A not-for-profit organisation under the fiscal sponsorship of Edward Charles Foundation, Friends of EBF was created by a group of supporters in the U.S to help raise visibility and support for EBF's projects in Morocco.
 Make a single or regular donation here.
 Friends of EBF operates through the trusted Network for Good fundraising and donation payment processing platform.
 If you are donating in the U.S, your donation is tax deductible as allowed by law.

-EBF continues to fund core programmes such as our three craft centres which provide training and job opportunities for local young people; donated funds are also used to develop initiatives including a new study centre for secondary school pupils.
+EBF continues to fund core programmes such as our craft centres which provide training and job opportunities for local young people; donated funds are also used to develop initiatives including a new study centre for secondary school pupils.